bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-create-service-principals.md

     $GraphAudience = "https://graph." + $AzureStackInfo.ExternalDomainFQDN + "/"
     $TenantID = $AzureStackInfo.AADTenantID

-    # Register and set an AzureRM environment that targets your Azure Stack instance
+    # Register and set an AzureRM environment that targets your Azure Stack Hub instance
     Add-AzureRMEnvironment -Name "AzureStackUser" -ArmEndpoint $ArmEndpoint

     # Sign in using the new service principal identity